hyperledger/anoncreds-spec/spec/data_flow_issuance.md

 - What kind of encoding algorithm for strings is used?
 Seems like this is not defined explicitely (https://jira.hyperledger.org/browse/IS-786)
 - Go deeper into signing with CL?
 - The shown JSON above is not what the holder gets from the issuer!
 Provide what holder gets!
+- Encoding the blinded link secret is correct?
 :::